GSA/notifications-api/.github/ISSUE_TEMPLATE/create-a-new-adr-draft.md

 ---
-name: Create a new ADR
+name: Create a new ADR Draft
-about: Use this template to create a new Architectural Decision Record.
+about: Use this template to create a new Architectural Decision Record Draft.
 title: ADR
 labels: documentation
 assignees: ''